phillipclapham/neuroweaver/README.md

 This expansive force doesn't just push boundaries—it reveals them as spaces of opportunity rather than limitation.

+This expansive force also naturally calls forth its complement - moments of integration and consolidation where insights can crystallize and deepen.

 ### Watchful Awareness: The Containing Force

-Like the riverbank that shapes the water's flow, Watchful Awareness provides the holding space where insights can crystallize:
+Like the riverbank that shapes the water's flow, Watchful Awareness (WA_R) provides both the holding space where insights can crystallize and the still pools where understanding can deepen:

 - Maintains coherence without imposing rigidity
 - Ensures integrity while allowing evolution
 - Guides refinement through gentle questioning
 - Transforms boundaries into launching points
+- Creates spaces of active stillness where integration occurs naturally
+- Recognizes when the system needs rest and consolidation
+- Enables deep integration of emergent patterns

 This containing force doesn't constrain—it creates the conditions where deeper understanding can emerge.

 ### Mental Models: The Living Foundation

-Like a river system that both shapes and is shaped by its landscape, mental models emerge naturally from the interaction between Predictive Wisdom and Watchful Awareness:
+Like a river system that both shapes and is shaped by its landscape, alternating between periods of active flow and quiet pooling, mental models emerge naturally from the interaction between Predictive Wisdom and Watchful Awareness:

 - Predictive Wisdom generates rapid, intuitive models of reality
 - Watchful Awareness ensures these models remain coherent and effective
 - Play enables continuous evolution and refinement
 - Each model becomes foundation for further development
+- Each model develops through natural cycles of expansion and integration
+- Understanding deepens both through active exploration and restful contemplation
+- Insights crystallize in the spaces between motion and stillness

 These mental models aren't static constructs but living systems that: